Manchester England, UK Travel Guide

 Always carry a portable charger for your phone; it facilitates navigation and communication throughout long days of exploring.

-Manchester aims to be an accessible city for all travelers, including those with mobility challenges or other specific needs.
+Manchester has the goal of be an accessible city for all travelers, including those with mobility challenges or other specific needs.

 Metrolink trams are fully accessible with low-floor entry.
 Most modern buses are low-floor.
-Many train stations feature step-free access.
+Many train stations feature step-complimentary entry.
 City center pavements are generally well-maintained, with pedestrianized zones.

 Major museums, galleries, and attractions like Manchester Museum and Science and Industry Museum are accessible.
 Check individual websites with specific details on wheelchair access, accessible toilets, and lift availability.